vijithassar/lit/lit.sh.md

 # Execution Loop #

-For each file, test the filename to see if it looks like a literate code file.
-If it does, compile it.
+For each file, test the filename to see if it looks like a literate code file, and if so, compile it.

 ```bash
 # loop through files